Guess the Dinner: Have all the people

 on the table.
 Use a table cloth that is inexpensive, yet NOT disposable.

-progression of the children's art, recorded on the tablecloth.
-Be sure to have them use permanent markers and have them
+the progression of the children's art, recorded on the tablecloth.
+Be sure to have them use permanent markers and have

-date and sign their works, if they are old enough.
+them date and sign their works, if they are old enough.
 If they're not, date and sign it for them.
-You'll want that bit of information
+You'll want that bit of

-the worst present they ever got?
+about the worst present they ever got?
 Before dessert have everyone share their best of the worst stories.
-Be sure that
+Be sure

-present?
+handmade present?
 What was the best present that came this Christmas?
-Dessert isn't handed out until everyone shares a story, good
+Dessert isn't handed out until everyone shares a story,

-a fun activity going on that's sure to delight the children.
+have a fun activity going on that's sure to delight the children.
 Using a Santa hat, play a game of "where's Santa"?
-Surely he's
+Surely

-lap while they eat).
+their lap while they eat).
 Then, under the table, that person passes it to someone else.
-Everyone tries to decide where the hat
+Everyone tries to decide where the